Ankit7791/Upgrade-wordpress-to-php-7.3/README.md

 # Upgrade-wordpress-to-php-7.3
 Possible warning and errors to be solved when migrating from lower version of php to 7.3

+First things first, if you are able to login into wp-admin try updating wordpress and plugins to newer version which will reduce the error solving..

 # issue 1
 	Deprecated: Function create_function() is deprecated in functions/theme-functions.php on line 604